MatiMoreyra/meli-data-challenge-2021/README.md

 Once all models are trained, the last 29 days of the train dataset and the provided target stock values are used to generate the submission.

+This solution gets a score around 3.7075 on the public dataset.
 ## How to run the solution

 ### Requirements